arinaldi118/documentacion/standards.md

 ### 8.3- When to use which?

 Always prioritize the use of **promises**.
-There is a special case where it is convenient to use async/await.
-Is when a promise is executed within an if and after that if the main flow of the function continues.
+A convenient case for using async/await is when a promise is executed conditionally without altering main flow.
 Using promises we would have:

 ```javascript
   if (order.state === CANCELLED) {